Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Experimental Results on Live Neurons

 subject to the well-posedness constraint $E(x)+E(x)'\ge I$ but without constraints on stability or long-term simulation error (this is similar in principle to NARX and prediction error methods).
 The second method is the comparison is the original RIE minimization from \cite{Tobenkin10a}, and the third is the proposed Transverse RIE method.

-We see that while equation error minimization (top) leads to initially good performance, the model goes unstable quite quickly.
-Fitting with the RIE (middle) leads to the anticipated overly stable model dynamics (see Section \ref{sec:rie}).
+We see that while equation error minimization (top) leads to initially good performance, the model simulation diverges sharply from the recording at about 2.73ms.
+Fitting with the RIE (middle) leads to the anticipated overly stable model dynamics (see Section \ref{sec:rie}), for each level of input the model converges to an equilibrium ``averaging'' the output levels.
 The final plot presents the Transverse RIE identification, which matches the experimentally observed spike patterns very well.

+Note that, although the main theoretical results only apply for constant inputs, here we see that the method also works well for transients between piecewise-constant inputs.

+Another point to note is that, for the TRIE fit, most of the spikes occur at {\em nearly but not exactly} the right time.
+It is clear that if one considered simulation error $\int_0^T|y(t)-\tilde y(t)|^2dt$ without adjusting for phase, there would be substantial errors recorded in the intervals where either the model or the true neuron has spiked without the other.
+This further motivates the concept of ``orbital simulation error''.

-We have also had success identifying behavior which covers both the subthreshold and spiking regime of a neuron.
+We have also had success identifying behavior which covers both the subthreshold and spiking regime of a neuron with more complex inputs.
 The applied stimulus was a variety of multisine signals.
 Figure~\ref{fig:neuron-fit2} presents validation of a Transverse RIE fit on held-out data.
 The lower plot is the multisine input in pico-Amperes.
 The upper plot presents the original data and fit.
 Both the subthreshold regime and spikes are generally well reproduced.
+This illustrates that good fits can be achieved with very complex inputs.